eko234/geppeto/README.md

 # geppeto
 Makes your editor a "real boy", I think it was the fairy tho, but idfc.

+NEWS!: this thing now uses GPT5, remember to verify your organization to use the model.

 ## demo
 [![demo](https://asciinema.org/a/ZlmzWXqY77agtaEfW03sGYoEZ.svg)](https://asciinema.org/a/ZlmzWXqY77agtaEfW03sGYoEZ?autoplay=1)